foroozandehgroup/nmrpoise/README.md

     python -m pip install --upgrade nmrpoise --no-cache-dir

-Note that the `--no-cache-dir` flag is necessary (its purpose is explained in the [documentation](https://foroozandehgroup.github.io/nmrpoise/install/#troubleshooting)).
+Note that the `--no-cache-dir` flag is necessary if you are reinstalling (its purpose is explained in the [documentation](https://foroozandehgroup.github.io/nmrpoise/install/#troubleshooting)).

 -----------